VisTR: Visualizations as Representations for Time-series Table Reasoning: System

 This module is designed to ensure that the generated visualization references can effectively capture comprehensive data patterns inherent in the raw tabular data.
 To this end, we design a two-stage approach that first generates data facets to capture all underlying data change patterns and then maps all data facets into visualization references.

-\stitle{Facet Generation.} In the first stage, we aim to capture meaningful data facets of the input table as comprehensively as possible.
-If we use violent enumeration, it will produce a lot of candidate data facets, and many of them will not include data trends.
-To avoid the inefficient data facet generation, we adopt the idea of subset embedding~\cite{sen_2021} indicating that patterns of multi-dimensional data are often related to subsets rather than records.
-Specifically, we adopt a multifaced process that includes a dual strategy of smoothing and segmentation.
+\stitle{(1) Facet Generation.} In the first stage, we aim to capture meaningful data facets of the input table as comprehensively as possible.
+A naive exhaustive enumeration would generate all possible data facets, producing too many candidates, many of which lack meaningful data trends.
+To avoid the inefficient data facet generation, we adopt the idea of subset embedding~\cite{sen_2021}, indicating that patterns of multi-dimensional data are often related to subsets rather than records.
+Specifically, we adopt a \jn{multifaceted} process that incorporates a dual strategy of smoothing and segmentation.

-The multifaceted process we adopt incorporates a dual strategy focused on smoothing and segmentation.
-We use a time-series table as an instance for explanation, as it is rich in data change patterns that SQL-based LLM for table reasoning is not able to address.
-The initial step involves smoothing different variables to retain pivotal patterns while filtering out the noise.
-To achieve this, \tool employs Gaussian Smoothing, a technique favored for its property of maintaining shape consistency under the Fourier transform.
-Compared with widely used Moving Average (MA) or Weighted Moving Average (WMA)\cite{timetuner}, Gaussian Smoothing can not only preserve key features while smoothing but also have flexibility in parameter control.
+Consider an input time-series table $D(ts, d_1, d_2, \cdots, d_n)$, where each $d_i$ represents a distinct variable containing a sequence of data points indexed by the timestamp ($ts$).
+The first step is to smooth each variable $d_i$ to retain essential patterns while filtering out the noise.
+To achieve this, we employ Gaussian Smoothing, a technique favored for maintaining shape consistency under the Fourier transform\cite{smoothing_2012}.
+Formally, for each variable $d_i$, the smoothed series $\widetilde{d_i}$ is obtained as: $\widetilde{d_i} = GaussianSmoothing(d_i)$.
+Compared with widely used Moving Average (MA) or Weighted Moving Average (WMA)\cite{timetuner}, Gaussian Smoothing can preserve key features during smoothing and provide flexibility in parameter control.

-After smoothing, we focus on segmenting the table $D(d_1, d_2, \cdots, d_n)$ into facets to extract meaningful and reliable patterns.
-In order to facilitate the discussion, we focus on the segmentation of one variable $d_i$ in the following.
-This is accomplished by identifying a set of data facets $r(d_i)$ for each variable $d_i$, which represents a continuous subset of values.
-To ensure each data facet reflects a valid data pattern, we incorporate the Page-Hinckley Test (PHT)\cite{PHT_2004} to identify critical points that demote substantial changes.
-By setting these critical points as boundaries for the segments, we can delineate different facets of the variable $d_i$.
-The comprehensive set of data facets for the variable $d_i$ is represented by $r(d_i) = PHT(d_i)$.
+After smoothing, we segment each smoothed variable $\widetilde{d_i}$ into distinct facets to extract meaningful and reliable patterns.
+The segmentation process is defined as $R(\widetilde{d_i}) = \{r_1(\widetilde{d_i}), r_2(\widetilde{d_i}), \cdots, r_m(\widetilde{d_i})\}$, where $r_j(\widetilde{d_i})$ represents a subset (termed a facet) of $\widetilde{d_i}$.
+To ensure each data facet reflects a valid data pattern, we incorporate the Page-Hinckley Test (PHT)\cite{PHT_2004} to detect critical points where shifts occur, thereby delineating the boundaries between different facets.
+Specifically, the segmentation process can be formalized as $R(\widetilde{d_i}) = PHT(\widetilde{d_i})$.
+Additionally, we aggregate continuous subsets to form new facets, enabling the inclusion of segments with varying lengths.